heyinwong/heyinwong/README.md

-## Hi there, I'm Xixian Huang 👋
+## Hello there, I'm Xixian Huang

-I'm a Computer Science master's student at the University of Wollongong, with a background in Electrical and Electronic Engineering from Imperial College London.
+I'm a CS student at the University of Wollongong, with a background in Electrical and Electronic Engineering from Imperial College London.
+I am interested at AI and is currently learning all the relative concpets.
+Currently I am learning MCP and AI agent design, and also how this can be applied into digital transoformation for companies.

-My interests lie at the intersection of:
-- AI agent systems
-- Full-stack application development
-- Data systems and automation

 ---